Before return to Augusta National, Rachel Kuehn reflects on growth of women's golf

 How to Watch the 2023 Augusta National Women’s Amateur

 After a 7th-place finish in 2022, Kuehn will be back in the field for 2023, with coverage beginning this Wednesday, March 29th on Golf Channel and Peacock.
 Golf Channel and Peacock will showcase coverage of the first two rounds at Champions Retreat, from 1:30-3:30 p.m.
 ET each day.
 After a day of practice at Augusta National on Friday, open to all ANWA participants, the conclusion will take place on Saturday.
-NBC will air live action, beginning at noon ET.
-Streaming will also be available via Peacock.
+Live streaming will air on Peacock and the NBC Sports App at 8am ET, and NBC will air encore coverage at noon ET.

+- Wednesday, March 29th: Augusta National Women’s Amateur Round 1 (1:30pm ET on Golf Channel and Peacock)

+- Thursday, March 30th: Augusta National Women’s Amateur Round 2 (1:30pm ET on Golf Channel and Peacock)